perminder-klair/kato/docs/installation.md

 * [Download the latest release](https://github.com/perminder-klair/kato/archive/master.zip).

-Get Yii2 Framework and other required components using Composer:
+Get Yii2 Framework and other required components using Composer.

+If you do not have [Composer](https://getcomposer.org), you may install it by following the instructions at [getcomposer.org](https://getcomposer.org/doc/00-intro.md#installation-nix).

+You can then install the application using the following command:

 Inside protected directory run: